Buying guide

 AI summary

-In New Zealand, your home insurance includes a mandatory Natural Hazards Insurance (NHI) levy.
-This is paid to the Natural Hazards Commission Toka Tū Ake (NHC) and provides cover for the first $300,000 + GST of damage from disasters like earthquakes and landslides.
+In New Zealand, home insurance includes a mandatory Natural Hazards Insurance (NHI) levy.
+This is paid to the Natural Hazards Commission Toka Tū Ake (NHC), which covers the first $300,000 + GST for damage from disasters like earthquakes and volcanic activity.

 What do we mean by “natural disasters” in the context of home insurance?